-Starting in Spring 2013, the Oviatt Library began a state-of-the-art transformation to meet the growth of internet-based research and instruction, facilitate an increase in student collaborative projects, and integrate the Library's resources and services into campuswide partnerships to further student learning and respond to faculty needs.
+The Oviatt Library began a state-of-the-art transformation in 2013 to meet the growth of internet-based research and instruction, facilitate an increase in student collaborative projects, and integrate the Library's resources and services into campus wide partnerships to further student learning and respond to faculty needs.
 The Library has implemented specific library infrastructure changes that now provide more open and flexible technology-enhanced study spaces with ergonomic, modern furniture, laptop checkouts, more power outlets, an expanded Freudian Sip cafe, and interactive digital signage.
 We have also welcomed the Learning Resource Center into the third floor, east wing.

 Technology has radically changed the way that librarians, students, and faculty think about searching for information.
 Mobile computing is on the rise, and scholarly communication and publication is becoming a much more open enterprise.
 There are many challenges on the horizon for academic libraries, but many opportunities as well.